wellrestedphp/wellrested/README.md

 ### Building Routes with JSON

 WellRESTed also provides a class to construct routes for you based on a JSON description.
-Here's an example.
+Here's an example:

 ```php
 $json = <<<'JSON'